Bshell13/march_madness/README.md

 #### Last Updated: 12/19/24

 #### External Libraries to Install
 All the external libraries are stored in the requirements.txt file and you can use install the libraries using the .txt file.
-This example is used for powershell. \t
+This example is used for powershell. <br>
 '''shell
 py pip install -r requirements.txt
 '''